Irish American Heritage Month

 President John F. Kennedy's notorcade through Cork, Ireland, 1963.
 View in National Archives Catalog

-The 165th infantry leaving New York for Camp Mills, August 1917.
+The 165th infantry leaving New York for Camp Mills, August 1917: The Fighting Irish 69th leaving Armory on way to camp.
 View in National Archives Catalog

-The Irish population of New York turned out to greet Sons of Erin in their annual St. Patrick's Day parade, 1919.
+The Irish population of New York turned out to greet Sons of Erin in their annua St. Patrick's Day parade, 1919.
 View in National Archives Catalog

 Naturalization Records: Naturalization records can provide a researcher with information such as a person's birth date and location, occupation, immigration year, marital status and spouse information, witnesses' names and addresses, and more.

-Military Records: The National Archives holds Federal military service records from the Revolutionary War to 1912 in Washington, DC.
-Military records from WWI to the present are held in the National Military Personnel Records Center in St. Louis, MO.
+Military Records: The National Archives holds federal military service records from the Revolutionary War to 1912 in Washington, DC.
+Military records from World War I to the present are held in the National Military Personnel Records Center in St. Louis, MO.

 Historian and archaeologist Damian Shiels researched Civil War pension records to craft the stories of 35 Irish families whose lives were emblematic of the nature of the Irish emigrant experience.